AllHailTheFox/Mindhive-Assessment/README.md

 ## ✨ Example Prompts

-> “What time does ZUS SS15 open?”
+> “What time does Kuala Lumpur outlets open?”
+Issue

 > “List all outlets in Kuala Lumpur.”

-> “What drinks contain matcha?”
+Issue

+> “Do you have any BPA free product?”

 > “How much is 12.5% of RM37?”

 ---
 ## 🛡️ Error Handling & Security Strategy

 - Input validation for calculator queries using regex + `eval` in a restricted context
 - SQL Database chain wraps queries with error logging and fallback messages
+  > “What is 3 divided by coffee?”
 - For missing slot inputs (e.g., no city/state), chatbot asks follow-up questions
+  >"Bot: Could you please specify the location or outlet name?"
 - All major query types (SQL, vector, calculator) are wrapped in try/except
 - Malicious inputs (e.g., SQL injection) are not executed — they return a polite error
+- >"Bot: Failed to read FAISS"

 ---
 #### ✅ Flow Diagram / Screenshot